Organic foods: Are they safer? More nutritious?

-There is a growing body of evidence that shows some potential health benefits of organic foods when compared with conventionally grown foods.
-While these studies have shown differences in the food, there is limited information to draw conclusions about how these differences translate into overall health benefits.
+Some data shows possible health benefits of organic foods when compared with foods grown using the usual (conventional) process.
+These studies have shown differences in the food.
+But there is limited information to prove how these differences can give potential overall health benefits.

 Potential benefits include the following:

 - Omega-3 fatty acids.
-The feeding requirements for organic livestock farming, such as the primary use of grass and alfalfa for cattle, result in generally higher levels of omega-3 fatty acids, a kind of fat that is more heart healthy than other fats.
+The feeding requirements for organic farm animals (livestock) usually cause higher levels of omega-3 fatty acids.
+These include feeding cattle grass and alfalfa.
+Omega-3 fatty acids — a kind of fat — are more heart healthy than other fats.
 These higher omega-3 fatty acids are found in organic meats, dairy and eggs.

 - Toxic metal.
 Cadmium is a toxic chemical naturally found in soils and absorbed by plants.
-Studies have shown significantly lower cadmium levels in organic grains, but not fruits and vegetables, when compared with conventionally grown crops.
+Studies have shown much lower cadmium levels in organic grains, but not fruits and vegetables, when compared with crops grown using usual (conventional) methods.
 The lower cadmium levels in organic grains may be related to the ban on synthetic fertilizers in organic farming.

 - Pesticide residue.
-Compared with conventionally grown produce, organically grown produce has lower detectable levels of pesticide residue.
+Compared with produce grown using usual (conventional) methods, organically grown produce has lower levels of pesticide residue.
+The safety rules for the highest levels of residue allowed on conventional produce have changed.
+In many cases, the levels have been lowered.
 Organic produce may have residue because of pesticides approved for organic farming or because of airborne pesticides from conventional farms.
-The difference in health outcomes is unclear because of safety regulations for maximum levels of residue allowed on conventional produce.

 - Bacteria.
-Meats produced conventionally may have a higher occurrence of bacteria resistant to antibiotic treatment.
-The overall risk of bacterial contamination of organic foods is the same as conventional foods.
+Meats produced using usual (conventional) methods may have higher amounts of dangerous types of bacteria that may not be able to be treated with antibiotics.
+The overall risk of contamination of organic foods with bacteria is the same as conventional foods.

 Are there downsides to buying organic?

 One common concern with organic food is cost.
-Organic foods typically cost more than their conventional counterparts.
-Higher prices are due, in part, to more expensive farming practices.
+Organic foods often cost more than similar foods grown using usual (conventional) methods.
+Higher prices are due, in part, to more costly ways of farming.